 The Hospital sponsors a defined contribution pension plan ("Plan") covering substantially all employees through the Pecos County Memorial Hospital Deferred Compensation Plan.
 The Hospital does not contribute to the Plan.
 The Plan provides for deferral of a portion of the employees' current compensation until death, retirement, severance from employment, or other event.
 Each employee is eligible to participate in the Plan and defer compensation immediately upon becoming employed by the Hospital.
 Benefit provisions are contained in the plan document and were established and can be amended by action of the Hospital's Board of Managers.
-Contributions actually made by plan members aggregated \$100,815 and \$101,230 during December 31, 2016 and 2015, respectively.
-There are currently 15 employees participating in this plan.
+Contributions actually made by plan members aggregated \$81,032 and \$100,815 during December 31, 2017 and 2016, respectively.